charanchelle/CharanBookstore/README.md

-"Charan Bookstore”, an innovative online bookstore application designed with an intuitive user interface to optimize the browsing and purchasing experience.
+“Charan Bookstore” is an innovative online bookstore application featuring an intuitive user interface that enhances the browsing and purchasing experience.
+It incorporates key functionalities such as authentication, authorization, session management, resource optimization, and tracking of user history.